Blog

 If you’re navigating the complexities of GDPR, we hope this guide provides you with sure footing and a straightforward explanation of the GDPR standard.
 Let’s get started.

-The General Data Protection Regulation (GDPR) is a digital privacy legislation that regulates how companies collect, process and protects the personal information of European Union (EU) residents.
+The General Data Protection Regulation, or GDPR for short, is a (GDPR) is a digital privacy legislation that regulates how companies collect, process and protects the personal information of European Union (EU) residents.
 The law also governs personal data transfer outside the EU.

 GDPR compliance strengthens privacy rights by giving users (called data subjects) control over how their personal data is gathered, shared, and used.
 They are entitled to (a) have their personal data protected, (b) used in a lawful and fair manner, (c) corrected if they ask for information to be altered, and (d) made available if they ask for a copy.